 After your tax return is received by the IRS, most filers will get their refund within 21 calendar days.
 This timeframe isn’t guaranteed, but assuming that you’ll receive your refund in three to four weeks is generally expected.

 Preparing for tax season can be intimidating and tiring on your own.
-Let the professionals at Perfect Balance Bookkeeping help!
+Let the professionals at Perfect Balance Bookkeeping and Tax Services help!
 Contact us today to get started, and reach out to us if you have any questions about the dates and deadlines for your taxes.